koraytugay/koraytugay.github.io/content/spring/spring-developer-exam.md

 ```

 ### Properties
-`@PropertySource` annotation can be used to tell Spring where to look for property values, which can be injected using placeholders `${}`.
-Here is a full example which also includes `@ComponentScan`:
+`@PropertySource` annotation can be used to tell Spring where to look for property values.
+These property values  can be injected using the `@Value` annotation together with placeholders `${}` later on in managed beans.
+Here is a full example which also demonstrates using the `@ComponentScan` annotation:

 ```java
 @Configuration